paradime-io/social-media-data-modeling-challenge/README.md

 4. [Key Insights & Visualizations] (#key-insights--visualizations)
     - [Data Profile]
     - [2019 - Mid-2021: Audios/Artists That Took Over TikTok]
-    - [The "Best Performing" TikTok Audios - BUT What Defines "Best Performing"]
+    - [The "Best Performing" TikTok Audios - BUT...
+What Defines "Best Performing"]
     - [Predictors of Success: Which Song Attributes Do Well?]
     - [Bonus: The Stats Around These Iconic Audios]
 5. [Summary & Conclusions]
 6. [Reflection]

 # Intro & Objective
-Uncovering insights around tiktok audio popularity across a variety of criteria, specifically during TikTok's early days thru the first year of COVID (roughly).
+Uncovering insights around tiktok audio popularity and performance across a variety of criteria, specifically during TikTok's early days thru the first year of COVID (roughly).
 Across the 30-months this analysis was performed on, we'll be able to find out things like:
 1. In that time, who was the King / Queen of TikTok audio?
-2. What song held the most number 1 monthly leaderboard spots?
+2. What audio held the most number 1 monthly leaderboard spots?
 Most top 10 appearances?
-3. Are official songs or original sounds more likely to go viral?
+3. Are official songs or original sounds more likely to dominate the popularity leaderboards?

 For avid current and ex-TikTok users, how many of these audios do you remember?